Staff profile

 Biography

-My first book, Touching the Unreachable (umich.edu), examines touch as the mediated experience of the memories of previous touching and the accumulation of sensations, all of which create an interstitial space between those in contact.
+Dr. Fusako Innami is Associate Professor in Japanese and Performance Studies, and author of Touching the Unreachable: Writing, Skinship, Modern Japan.
+The book examines touch as the mediated experience of the memories of previous touching and the accumulation of sensations, all of which create an interstitial space between those in contact.
 In Touching the Unreachable, phenomenological and psychoanalytical approaches are cross-culturally interrogated by engaging with literary touch to constantly challenge what may seem like the limit of transferability regarding concepts, words, and practices.
-Thus, the book not only bridges cultural gaps beyond geographic and linguistic constraints, it also aims to decentralize a Eurocentric hegemony in its production and use of theories and brings Japanese cultural and literary analyses into further productive and stimulating intellectual dialogues.
-Through close readings of the authors’ treatment of touch, the book develops a theoretical framework with which to examine intersensorial bodies interacting with objects and the environment through touch.
+The book aims to decentralize a Eurocentric hegemony in its production and use of theories and brings Japanese cultural and literary analyses into further productive intellectual dialogues.

 Research Interests

-• translation, including the translation of bodily experiences into language, inter-media translation, and the cross-cultural circulation and emergence of concepts and theories.
+- translation, including the translation of bodily experiences into language, inter-medial translation, and the circulation of concepts and theories.

 Publications